 Currently, there is no cure for PCOS and the treatment is the only symptom-based.

+PCOS can badly affect a woman’s confidence, as all of these effects are directly at contrast to what we as women generally believe to be sexy and feminine.
 As a laser clinic, we cannot help with the root cause of PCOS but we can help those in need deal with some of the unpleasant symptoms.
 Any ease of symptoms, will bring a boost in confidence and allow you to deal with the condition to the best of your ability.

-Excessive Hair Growth
+Excessive Hair Growth.

-Laser hair removal treatments are a permanent handling of excessive hair growth because they work to directly stop the hair follicles from producing any more hairs.
-That means that after a series of treatments, it is no longer a temporary solution or stop gap but instead the excessive hair will either be permanently gone or minimally permanently reduced.
+Laser hair removal treatments are permanent handling of excessive hair growth because they work to directly stop the hair follicles from producing any more hairs.
+After each session, most of the hair falls out!

 * results may vary from person to person